jlacasa/mixed-models-spring25/content/2-lesson.md

 #### Split-plot design

-Split-plot designs are hierarchical types of designs where the experimental unit for one treatment contains multiple experimental units of another treatment factor.
+Split-plot designs are hierarchical types of designs with at least two treatment factors, where the experimental unit for one treatment contains multiple experimental units of another treatment factor.
 The reason for this type of designs often go back to practical limitations for the application of some treatment factor (e.g., agricultural machinery that